-Gardens have flat roofs, with almost all of them being in the manufactured home building type.
+Gardens have flat roofs, including almost all structures of the manufactured home building type.
 The majority of other single-family homes have pitched roofs.
 Pitched roofs can be either gabled or hipped roofs.
 Gabled roofs were the most common roof type in the neighborhood and only about 4% of structures have hipped roofs.
 The majority of roofing materials for single-family homes are shingles (91%) and metal (9%).